nan-gogh/Metroid-Prime-4-Routing-Tool/README.md

 ## Performance Notes

 - Tiles and marker rendering are optimized for visible-region culling
-- Routing is computed client-side; use the "Improved" compute option for longer runs with better solutions
+- Routing is computed client-side; the sidebar `Compute Route` button calls the improved solver (nearest‑neighbor seed + multi‑restart 2‑opt with optional 3‑opt polishing).

 ## License